SynBioDex/SBOL-visual/Glyphs/FunctionalComponents/unspecified/README.md

 ![glyph specification](replacement-glyph-specification.png)

-An alternative is the SBGN "generic species" glyph, which is an oval:
+An alternative is the SBGN "generic species" glyph, which is an ellipse:

 ![glyph specification](generic-sbgn-specification.png)